P is for Pelvic Diaphragm

 Remember, while the Happy Baby Pose can be beneficial for the pelvic diaphragm, it's always essential to listen to one's body.
 If there's any discomfort, it's crucial to come out of the pose and, if necessary, consult with a yoga instructor or physical therapist knowledgeable about pelvic health.

-Yoni Egg Usage for Hypertonic Pelvic Diaphragms
+Yoni Egg Usage for Hypo & Hypertonic Pelvic Diaphragms

 Potential Concerns with Using a Yoni Egg for Hypertonic Pelvic Diaphragms: